 If you run into the white screen of death, I encourage you to visit the plugin’s page at wordpress.org, go to the “Support” tab and look in the forums to see if anyone else has run into a similar issue.
 If not, consider creating a new thread there and letting people know what happened.
 Be as specific as possible, as that will help the developer get things sorted out quickly.

 It updated fine, but now it doesn’t work quite right.

 If it’s a minor issue, try updating all your other plugins, your theme, and WordPress core to the latest version.
 Sometimes that will fix it, as it brings everything current.

-If it’s a major issue, you may want to consider rolling back to the previous version of the plugin, and posting in the support forms as I described above.
+If it’s a major issue, you may want to consider rolling back to the previous version of the plugin, either from a backup, or, if it’s a plugin from the WordPress repository, using the WP Rollback plugin.
+Then post in the support forms as I described above.
 Most plugin authors are incredibly helpful and responsive, and if you’re nice — and give them as much information about the issue as possible — they’ll usually bend over backwards to help you get it sorted out.

 If you don’t want to deal with any of this stuff…

 …let us take care of updates for you! our Inner Peace and Zen Master WordPress support plans include regular updates, done by real humans (not an automated process) — and if updates glitch or break anything, we’ll fix it.
 We usually have things fixed up before anyone (including you) even knows something went wrong.